blurrycontour/zuul-gerrit/doc/source/config/pipeline.rst

          these cases, build resources can be conserved by avoiding building intermediate versions.

-         .. note:: Since this pipeline filters intermediate buildsets using it in combination with file filters on jobs is dangerous.
-In this case jobs of in between buildsets can be unexpectedly skipped entirely.
-If file filters are needed the ``independent`` or ``serial`` pipeline managers should be used.
+         .. note:: Since this pipeline manager filters intermediate buildsets using it in combination with file filters on jobs is dangerous.
+In this case jobs of in between buildsets can be unexpectedly skipped
+                   entirely.
+If file filters are needed the ``independent`` or ``serial`` pipeline managers
+                   should be used.

+         .. note:: Since this pipeline manager creates a virtual queue for each project-ref, it ignores manually
+                   configured shared queues as well as circular dependencies.

    .. attr:: post-review
       :default: false